marbleprotocol/flash-lending/README.md

 We supply Ether and tokens in a smart contract called [Bank](./contracts/Bank.sol).

 [FlashLender](./contracts/FlashLender.sol) is an approved borrower of the bank.
 It has a method called `borrow` that lets any smart contract do the following in a single transaction:
-1. Borrow from the Bank
+1. Borrow from the bank
 2. ???
 3. Profit
-4. Repay the Bank
+4. Repay the bank

+This allows anyone to profit from an arbitrage opportunity without using their own capital.
+The arbitrageur simply pays for the gas cost of the transaction.

 [FlashLender](./contracts/FlashLender.sol) enforces that the bank is repaid the entire amount borrowed plus a fee with its `isArbitrage` modifier.
 The fee is currently set to zero.